Why I'm Not Afraid of Germs...Including the Corona Virus

 Maybe knowing that 70% of all advertising revenue comes from big Pharma has something to do with what makes the news?

-Maybe there is a lot more money to be made developing a vaccine that can be forced upon (ahem, give to) a billion people who don't have the COVID19, than there is to be made giving Vitamin C to those who do have it?
+Maybe there is a lot more money to be made developing a vaccine that can be forced upon (ahem, give to) billions of people who don't have the COVID19, than there is to be made giving Vitamin C to those who do have it?

 OPTING OUT OF THE HYPE

 While I'm inclined to share other thoughts on why I think the whole media frenzy about the Coronavirus is a bunch of money-making hype and boy-who-cried-wolf (remember SARS?), I'll save those thoughts for a different article.

 Today I hope to help you rise above the noise with confidence...and maybe even book a nice vacation while the rates are so cheap.

 Maybe you can’t really catch a cold?

 Maybe our war on microbes has us focused on the wrong things?